Last updated

 User permissions: Budgets & Forecasts and Manage Budgets & Forecasts

-Database driver tabs are not available in operational budgets but you can define additional measures in those budget setups to drive the budget data.
+Database driver tabs are not available in operational budgets but you can in those budget setups to drive the budget data.

 The Database tab automatically drives the values in selected account rows on the Main tab.
 For example, you can use your Sales database to drive the Revenue accounts in the Main tab of your financial budget.
 You can also manually link to the data in the Database tab via formulas, which is a useful option if the new database does not easily map to the existing database.